 A law passed in Minnesota in January 2014 states that sellers must explicitly answer if their home has been tested for radon, a toxic gas.
 Additionally, sellers must provide buyers radon warning information developed by the state health department.
-The law protects homebuyers who may not know to ask about the odorless, colorless gas - which is the leading cause of lung cancer in non-smokers.
-A similar law applies in Wisconsin.
+The law protects homebuyers who may not know to ask about the odorless, colorless gas which is the leading cause of lung cancer in non-smokers.
+Wisconsin law also requires sellers to disclose any unsafe levels of radon on the property.